Standards & Considerations

 - CIYTs accurately represent their education, training, and experience.
 (Satya, truthfulness)

-- CIYTs only teach in accordance with their levels of certification and do not mix the techniques of Iyengar Yoga with any other systems of yoga, or with any other discipline.
+- CIYTs and CIYT mentees teach yoga according to the techniques set forth by B.K.S.
+Iyengar.
+They teach yoga in accordance with their level of certification and do not mix the techniques of Iyengar Yoga with any other systems of yoga, or with any other discipline.
 (Aparigraha, non-coveting)

 - CIYTs are not publicly critical of other Iyengar Yoga teachers' character or of other systems of yoga.
 (Ahimsa, non-violence)